grocerycrud/documentation/2.x/api/set-theme.md

 <pre><code class="language-php">$crud->setTheme('myCustomTheme')</code></pre>

-This is one of the few functions that are used differently in community edition from Grocery CRUD Enterprise.
+This is one of the few functions that are used differently in open-source edition from Grocery CRUD Enterprise.

-More specifically in community edition we can use the `setTheme` for the existing themes that we have, more specifically:
+More specifically in open-source edition we can use the `setTheme` for the existing themes that we have, more specifically:

  - flexigrid (default)
  - datatables
  - bootstrap-v3 (only with after a purchase)
  - bootstrap-v4 (only with after a purchase)

-## Example (Community edition)
+## Example (Free edition)

 <pre><code class="language-php">$crud->setTheme('bootstrap-v3');
 $crud->setTable('customers');